robdevops/finbot/README.md

 The mode must be passed as an execution argument.
 * If `ignoreclosed` is passed, it only reports for markets currently in session.
 This is intended to run from Cron to provide mid-session alerts for big price movements of your holdings.
 For example, it could be run twice per day 12 hours apart, to capture markets in different timezones.
 * If `intraday` is passed, it reports current price against the previous market close.
-* If `premarket` is passed, it only reportd on pre/post market price movements.
+* If `premarket` is passed, it only reports on pre/post market price movements.

 Interactive trigger: